top of page

 Requiem for Strings 25’

-Requiem for Strings was written to commemorate my mother’s passing two decades ago.
-Through this piece, I am trying to convey grief, mourning, fear, anger, eventual acceptance of fate, and the wish of a better place for the loved ones we lost.
+Requiem for Strings was written in memory of my mother’s passing two decades ago.
+Through this piece, I seek to express the profound emotions of grief, mourning, fear, and anger, ultimately leading to acceptance and the hope for a peaceful resting place for those we have lost.

 I. Introit